 The famous path where Christ carried the cross, whose name means “The Way of Grief” in Latin, is now a famous route for Christian pilgrims across the world to walk.
 Beginning at the remains of Antonia Fortress, the site of his condemnation, the path continues to the site of his crucifixion, once the Hill of Golgotha.

 Via Dolorosa has 14 stations that end with the final 5 inside the Church of the Holy Sepulchre.
-You can now stroll this path, starting on the eastern side of the Old City and winding through its cobblestone streets.
+You can now stroll this path, starting on the eastern side of the Old City – one of the Holy Land’s most importnat old cities – and winding through its cobblestone streets.
 This is an emotional path for many to walk, though it is under half a mile long.
 While each station commemorates the final hours and teachings of Christ, with signs along the way, we recommend walking Via Dolorosa with a guide.
 Doing this ensures you hear the full story and explore the fascinating history of the city on a deeper level.

 Mount of Olives